-In April-May 2016, Chip played ABC Sports President Roone Arledge oppose Steve Carell (Bobby Riggs) and Emma Stone (Billie Jean King) in the film BATTLE OF THE SEXES.
-Look for it in theatres in 2017.
+Chip played ABC Sports President Roone Arledge opposite Steve Carell (Bobby Riggs) and Emma Stone (Billie Jean King) in the film Battle Of The Sexes.

 Before his Emmy award and national television exposure, there were dues to be paid.
-A professional stand-up for over a decade, Chip took his act on the road and has played on 477 stages, in 297 cities, over 42 states, D.C., and The Bahamas (including all the places named in The Steve Miller Band’s “Rock ‘n Me” and Sade’s “Smooth Operator” songs!).
+A professional stand-up decades, Chip took his act on the road and has played on 477 stages, in 297 cities, over 42 states, D.C., and The Bahamas (including all the places named in The Steve Miller Band’s “Rock ‘n Me” and Sade’s “Smooth Operator” songs!).
 He averaged over 300 shows annually.
 But what’s with his name?

 Lawrence Adams Chinery, Jr. was born in Cincinnati, Ohio.
 Shortly thereafter, this “chip-off-the-old-block” was given his official nickname.
 Suspicious of his parents’ claim that they were unaware of the similar sounding Mary Poppins song, he did some research.
 Chip found that it was eight months after his birth that “Chim Chim Cheree” hit the Billboard Top Ten.
 Yes, Chip Chinery is his real name.

 Life for this red-head was the same as for most midwestern kids growing-up with a theme song, except for one thing.
 At age thirteen, Chip started writing jokes and three years later hit the stage for the first time.